-One of Williams's first initiatives in re-organising the government structure after independence was to establish a fully-fledged Ministry of Petroleum and Mines to oversee the industry that was clearly crucial to the country's success as an independent state leading figures in the Trinidad and Tobago energy sector, who subsequently became a permanent secretary in that Ministry and later Chairman of the state-owned Petroleum Company of Trinidad and Tobago (Petrotrin), reminds us: "Prior to the advent of the Ministry in 1962, all we had was something called the Petroleum Inspectorate as a part of the Ministry of Agriculture, Lands and Fisheries.
+One of Williams's first initiatives in re-organising the government structure after independence was to establish a fully-fledged Ministry of Petroleum and Mines to oversee the industry that was clearly crucial to the country's success as an independent state.
+As the late Trevor Boopsingh, for decades one of the leading figures in the Trinidad and Tobago energy sector, who subsequently became Permanent Secretary in the energy ministry and, later, Chairman of Petrotrin, told us before his death in 2010: "Prior to the advent of the Ministry in 1962, all we had was something called the Petroleum Inspectorate as a part of the Ministry of Agriculture, Lands and Fisheries.
 It occupied a small upstairs office in San Fernando (Trinidad and Tobago's second largest city after Port of Spain).
 One inspector was initially all that existed to supervise petroleum industry operations."